vibhoragarwal/techvibhor/_posts/aws_athena.md

 5\.
 Query itself be designed carefully, try to optimize the queries.
 Use AI to optimize queries, but ensure that you select only required columns and do not scan more data than necessary.

 6\.
-When preparing partitions, you need some temporary storage to collect all calculations for each bearing under a partition.
+When preparing partitions, you need some temporary storage to collect all data for each 'key' under a partition.
 EFS is one option, but based on experience, it turned out to be too costly, S3 was used as temporary shared storage, but you need to delete the temporary files after merging and upload to a destination.
    Using S3 makes the processing little slow ( 5 hours to say 6 hours at most for my case with 250 GB of data), but as compared to EFS cost, when processing itself is one time or infrequent, S3 is the preferred option

 7\.
 Give  a timeout to each query, say if the query expected completion in 2-3 seconds, and it did not complete in 5 seconds - stop querying for status,